From the Beginning: Key Transitions in the First 15 Years of DNSSEC: Modeling Key Transitions

-Based on our anatomy, we are able to describe any arbitrary $n:m$ transition of $n$ departing keys to $m$ remaining keys, using $\binom{n+m}2$ pairwise 1 : 1 transitions.
-Our measurements of operational zones over 15 years indicate that this distinction important.
-For example, consider a zone where there are $n$ keys (with possibly different initial inception times) where $0$ to $n$ keys are being used to sign data.
-If that zone transitions to $m$ keys (where $0$ to $m$ are used to sign data), a couple of questions arise.
-Which key(s) rolled over to which other keys?
-Did all the departing keys roll over to all the remaining keys?
-If some keys persisted, did they get rolled over to as well?
-Figure~\ref{fig:tot-card-chng} clearly shows that while the majority of key transitions observed change by one key (gaining or losing), there are many where $|m - n| > 1$.
-These measurements of real deployments are illustrations of why additional expressiveness is necessary, because many of the previous discussions and characterizations of ``rollovers'' in the literature apply only to cases in which a single \emph{active} key is rolling over to another single active key.
-We further define a transition by saying that if more than one key is added or departs at same time, these are multiple transitions that occur at the same timestamp.
+Based on our anatomy, we are able to describe arbitrary transitions of $n$ departing keys to $m$ remaining keys, using $\binom{n+m}2$ pairwise $1:1$ transitions.
+Our measurements of operational zones over 15 years indicate that this distinction is important.
+For example, consider a zone of $n$ keys (with possibly different initial inception times) and $1$ to $n$ keys in use to sign data.
+If that zone transitions to $m$ keys (where $1$ to $m$ are used to sign data), a number of unknowns arise: Which key(s) rolled over to which other keys?
+Did all the departing keys roll over to all of the remaining keys?
+If some keys persisted, are they (partially) replaced, as well?

+Figure~\ref{fig:tot-card-chng} clearly shows that while the majority of observed key transitions change by one key (gaining or losing), many transitions cause alterations of $|m - n| > 1$.
+These fine granular observations of real deployments illustrate why additional expressiveness is needed, and why many of the previous discussions and characterizations of ``rollovers'' in the literature apply only to cases in which a single \emph{active} key is rolling over to another single active key.

+We extend these discussions by observing that if more than one key is added or departed at the same time, these are multiple concurrent transitions at the same timestamp.
 The intuition here is that no single departing key is measurably more pivotal than another.
-Thus, we define each departing key as transitioning to each of the keys that remain.
-This definition of key transitions allows us to measure operational behavior and answer questions such as: How many active keys are in use, when transitions are aborted or rolled back, when secure delegations (from {\tt DS} records) correct?
+Thus, we define each departing key as transitioning to any of the keys that remain.
+This definition of key transitions allows us to measure operational behavior and answer questions such as: How many active keys are in use?
+When are transitions aborted or rolled back?
+When are secure delegations (from {\tt DS} records) correct?
 Or, does a zone remain secure (see \autoref{sec:sec-analysis}) as transition is ongoing.

-In addition, our transition model measures the relative ages (of the remaining to departing keys): \emph{newer}, \emph{older}, or the \emph{same} age.
-These semantics, although not used by the RFCs, are useful in some process models (\eg~\cite{wang2014emergency} described below).
+In addition, our transition model measures the relative ages of (the remaining to departing) keys: \emph{newer}, \emph{older}, or the \emph{same} age.
+These semantics, although unmentioned in the RFCs, are useful in some process models (\eg~\cite{wang2014emergency} discussed below).